Matkicail/DAE-Project/README.md

 # DAE-Project
-Data Analysis and Exploration Project
+Data Analysis and Exploration Project.

-Project Topic: Cannabis use in South Africa and ...
+Project Topic: Cannabis use in South Africa.

+Brief Description: A Data Science focused exploration of cannabis consumption in South Africa with focus given to consumers.
+Models of consumption are provided along with data visualisations and possible causes for certain characteristics of the data set that were found through the modelling and visualisation process.

 Project Authors: Michael Gomes, Chloë Smith, Tristan Le Forestier, Matthew Kruger